Shell Australia: Ningaloo

 In July 2011, the Federal Government gave approval for the company to drill an exploration well 50 km to the west of the Ningaloo Marine Park.
 The drilling operation will occur at depths of around 1,300 m, the deepest ever in Australian waters.

 Surat

 In February 2019, Royal Dutch Shell was granted leases for $10 billion (AUS) towards the Surat project, which it will undergo with PetroChina under the joint venture of Arrow Energy.
 In December 2017, a 27-year deal was agreed in which Arrow would sell output to the company's Queensland Curtis LNG (QCNLG) project.
 It will use infrastructure from the company's QCLNG project do develop the biggest coal seam gas resource in the country, which is predicted to speed up the process and reduce the environmental impact.

 Sponsorships

+Shell sponsored the Shell Aria, a contest for young Australian operatic singers, held in conjunction with the Australian National Eisteddfod in Canberra from 1955.

-Shell was tile sponsor of Dick Johnson Racing from 1987 until 2004.
+Shell was the sponsor of Dick Johnson Racing from 1987 until 2004.
 Having remained as a minor sponsor, it again became title sponsor for the rebranded DJR Team Penske in 2017.
 It also returned as the official fuel supplier for the series, having been so between 1987 and 2001.